5 pilot projects

 Cork

 In Cork, the Upcycling Trust project aims to upcycle vacant buildings downtown while spreading the CLT model and establishing the Cork Community Land Trust (CCLT).
-Two organizations, Self Organised Architecture Research CLG (SOA) and the Cork City Council, will support the pilot project.

 Photo: David Butler